smguilia/overview-1/quickstart_acc_ad.md

 {: #next-steps-acc-ad}

 * Start creating services within the account to enable your organization and developers to build the solutions they need.
-* Create tags and tag your resources to help organize how you view billing and usage.
+* Tag your resources to help organize how you view billing and usage.
 By doing so, you can easily identify chargebacks to different organizations.
-For more information, see [Best practices for tagging resources](/docs/account?topic=account-account_setup#tags).
+For more information, see [Working with tags](/docs/account?topic=account-tag).